Getting a Handle on Your Grip (and other bad puns)…

 On the world stage, Timo Boll appears to be one of the biggest grip changers, with notably different grips between his forehand and backhand.
 The debate still rages on various Internet forums about whether this is an advantage or disadvantage… Previous to Boll, Jan-Ove Waldner was noted for his grip changes to achieve certain shots, but it was fairly common to admit that he was a table tennis genius, and that changing the grip was perhaps not a great idea for the rest of us!

 The main pluses of changing your grip during a rally is that it can allow you to better hit specific shots, such as Waldner’s sidespin blocks, or Boll’s heavy topspin loops.
-The main argument against is that you can get caught with the bat in the wrong position, making your stroke awkward at times.
+The main argument against is that you can get caught with the bat being held in the wrong position, making your stroke awkward at times.
 Both points of view are valid, but the importance of each will vary from player to player.
-Creative players who can think fast will often benefit from using grip changes to enhance their strokes, while those of us who don’t have the same speed of though might want to limit the amount of grip changing we do.
+Creative players who can think fast will often benefit from using grip changes to enhance their strokes, while those of us who don’t have the same speed of thought might want to limit the amount of grip changing we do.

 Changing Your Grip During a Rally – My Own Experience